 Getting Your Microneedling Pen Set Up

+Starting out, I adjust the needle length on the pen.
 The cheeks can typically take a longer needle length, but go shorter on the temples where it’s bonier.

 Using The Microneedling Pen On Your Skin

-You’ll do 4 different directions.
+I’ll do 4 different directions.

 I try to mimic what they tell me in my dermatologist’s office: only wash with cold water the first day.
 By the second day, you can start gentle cleansing and applying lotion.

 As another reminder, stay away from harsh acids and serums for at least two weeks.
 Just focus on healing the skin and keeping it hydrated.
+Do this by adding a great facial lotion like CeraVe, and/or adding hyaluronic acid into your routine.

 Take care of your skin and make sure you wear sunscreen always.
 After a week or so, the redness goes away, and your skin won’t be flaky.